There are a few basic peculiarities of trespass that I have written about repeatedly, but which do not seem to sink in. C’mon, people!

 They did.
 And the utility settled.

 Today’s case, nearly as old as I am, is one where one homeowner let her pet dinosaur wander on the property of another… No, not really, but sometimes I feel that old.
 Instead, the case is one where a property owner thought some cedar trees were hers, not her neighbors.
-She hired a tree service to top them, never a good idea.
+She hired a tree service to top them.
+Topping is never a good idea, but that’s a topic for another time.
 When the trespassing owner got sued, her defense was that she did not know the trees belonged to her neighbor, and anyway, the trespass did not cause any damage.

 Those two concepts – intent is irrelevant and damages are presumed – are the bedrock of trepass.